ChrisPenner/ChrisPenner.github.io/site/drafts/restricting-monads.md

 ```

 This example is obviously contrived for the sake of simplicity and pedagogy of course, but if I'm about to execute a `Command` program at runtime,
-it'd be very nice to first be able to programatically analyse all the possible effect chains, in this case discovering that one of them does indeed trigger `deleteMyHardDrive`.
+it'd be very nice to first be able to programmatically analyse all the possible effect chains, in this case discovering that one of them does indeed trigger `deleteMyHardDrive`.

 However, since `getInput` uses `bind` to pass its result into a lambda, there's no way to analyze anything past that point without actually running things.
 We could of course use the power of the Free monad to interpret the program in steps and we could bail or error if we find a `DeleteMyHardDrive` effect, but in